Couple going through divorce signing papers

 During a 1A uncontested divorce the spouses negotiate the terms of their divorce.
 They can do this on their own, or with the help of a third party like a divorce mediator.
 They can also pursue a team approach to their divorce negotiations called Collaborative Law.

-During a 1B contested divorce one or both spouses are represented by an attorney who negotiates on their behalf.
+During a 1B contested divorce spouses can still negotiate the divorce through mediation or collaborative law.
+Other times, one or both spouses are represented by an attorney who negotiates on their behalf.
 Spouses may also represent themselves, or go pro se, which is the legal term for self-representation.
 The contested divorce will either settle out of court or end in litigation.
+Less than 5% of divorces in Massachusetts end in a trial.

 How to Know When an Uncontested Divorce Mediation Approach is Right for You